-- In 1939 they added their own model, a lightweight called the Cub.
+In 1939 they added their own model, a lightweight called the Cub.
 It was a neat and tidy machine with a 122cc Villiers engine, three-speed gearbox built in-unit, a simple loop frame and blade girder forks.
 1939 was not an auspicious date to be launching a new marque.

-If you have a query about about this page, or have some information to add, please contact us!
+If you have further information or a query related to this page, please contact us

 Triumph, BMW, & Kawasaki Sales Spares & Repairs.